someline/someline-starter/readme.md

 #### Namespace

-The dafault namespace for `app/` folder is `Someline`.
+The default namespace for `app/` folder is `Someline`.

-It is NOT recommended to change the namespace, if you are not familiar with namepsace of Someline Starter as the `Someline` namespace is used heavily within whole project.
+It is NOT recommended to change the namespace, if you are not familiar with namespace of Someline Starter as the `Someline` namespace is used heavily within whole project.

 However, you can still change it if you know how what you are doing, because some namespaces required manually changing.